Florida Residency for Tuition Purposes

 Who is a Florida Resident?

-To qualify as a Florida resident for tuition purposes you must be a U.S. citizen, lawful permanent resident, or certain individuals granted indefinite stay by the U.S. Citizenship and Immigration Service.
+To qualify as a Florida resident for tuition purposes you must be a U.S. citizen or lawfully present in the United States.
 Living in or attending school in Florida does NOT establish legal residence.
 Students who depend on out-of-state parents for support are presumed to be legal residents of the same state as their parents unless one parent has established legal residence in Florida for more than 12 months.
 Two (2) documents supporting the establishment of legal residence must be dated, issued, or filed 12 months before the first day of classes of the term for which Florida residency is sought.
 Students cannot hold out-of-state driver's licenses, vehicle registrations, etc. and be eligible for Florida residency.

 Initial Classification